Dr. Michael May (FRCS) — Updated on February 10, 2023

 What are the different stages?

-Early stage TA will normally present itself as thinning hair, with patches of non-scarring hair loss.
-You may also see broken hairs and pustules in the areas where the scalp is experiencing the most tension.
+Early-stage TA will normally present itself as thinning hair, with patches of non-scarring hair loss.
+You may also find your scalp hurts when you move your hair, you have thin or broken hair, and pustules in the areas where the scalp is experiencing the most tension.

-These later stages of traction alopecia normally progresses into irreversible scarring around the areas where hair has fallen out or come under stress.
-Some patients who have late stage TA may also experience itching, tenderness and headaches [2].
+These later stages of traction alopecia normally progress into irreversible scarring around the areas where hair has fallen out or come under stress.
+Some patients who have late-stage TA may also experience itching, tenderness, and headaches [2].

-If you’re worried about developing traction alopecia, there are plenty of things that you can do to prevent it.
+If you’re worried about developing traction alopecia, there are plenty of things that you can do to prevent it and keep your hair healthy.

-Because the condition is caused by the way you style your hair, all you need to do is change your hair styling routine to reduce the stress and tension on your scalp.
+Because the condition is caused by the way you style your hair, all you need to do is change your hair styling practices to reduce the stress and tension on your scalp.
+Reverting traction alopecia is never too late.
 To prevent TA, consider the following changes:

-- Avoid using chemical processed products in your hair like relaxers
+• Avoid using chemically processed products in your hair like chemical relaxers

-- Don’t use rubber bands when tying your hair up in a bun or ponytail
+• Don’t use rubber bands or hair clips that pull when tying your hair up in a bun or ponytail

-- Only wear weaves or extensions for a short period of time and take breaks inbetween
+• Only wear weaves or hair extensions for a short period of time and take breaks in between

-- If you’re wearing your hair in braids or dreadlocks, wear thicker braids that don’t pull as much on your hair
+• If you’re wearing your hair in braids or dreadlocks, wear thicker loose braids that don’t pull as much on your hair

 Can you treat traction alopecia?